 Are there snacks & drinks available for purchase?

 A camp concession store will provide snacks, drinks, and Indiana soccer gear available for purchase.
 We keep our prices as low as possible!
 There are no refrigerators in the dorms, so campers may need to purchase cold items at camp.
 Pizza orders are placed at the camp store for nightly delivery.
 Many campers order pizza for delivery following the demonstration sessions at night.

 What is a typical amount of spending money for a camper?

 Typical spending money at camp is $60 - $75 for the week.

 How do we register girls for soccer camp at Indiana University?

-Go to www.hoosiersportscamps.com to link to the IU Women's Soccer Camp registration.
+Go to www.hoosiersportscamps.com to link to the Indiana Women's Soccer Camp registration.

 How do a I contact my son in case of an emergency?